 Advocacy

-Reproductive freedom.
+Reproductive freedom and access.
 Title IX.
 Pay equity.
 End gender-based violence and sexual harassment.
 Paid family leave.
-Childcare.
-Kupuna care.
+Affordable childcare.
+Affordable kupuna care.
 Get involved.
 By changing public policies, we can improve the lives of women, girls and their families in Hawaii.

-Advocacy is one of AAUW of Hawaii’s top priorities.
+Advocacy is AAUW of Hawaii’s top priority.
 We collaborate with Hawaii state legislators and community advocates to push forward policies that break through educational and economic barriers for women and girls.

 Sign up to get email notifications on the bills, advocacy trainings, educational events, rallies and other actions you can take to change the public policies for gender equity.
 Email us at publicpolicy-hi@aauw.net if you have questions.